annebrown/my-conf/README.md

 # Description

-This project configures my dev envs on all my devices.
+This project configures my dev env on a fresh OSs.
 It also contains scripts for starting required services and apps.

 ## [bash](bash/README.md)